THE NEXT CONSTITUENCY MEETING

 Here's some information that you may find useful to help explain what the "Constituency Meeting" is all about and how it can be meaningful to you:

-Should you have any further questions or comments, we welcome your feedback.
-Click here for a form you may complete.
+Should you have any further questions or comments, we welcome your feedback, please use the box below.

 WHAT IS A CONSTITUENCY MEETING?